-8. Restructuring and Other Expense
+8. Restructuring and Other Expense (Income)

-Other Expense
+Other Expense (Income)

-In the first quarter of 2012, other expense consisted of accelerated depreciation of \$307,000 associated with the anticipated disposal of equipment in China related to a facility consolidation.
+In the first nine months of 2012, other expense consisted of accelerated depreciation of \$307,000 associated with the anticipated disposal of equipment in China related to a facility consolidation.
+Other income in the three and nine month periods ended October 1, 2011 consisted of a pre-tax gain of \$2,282,000 from the sale of real estate in China.